 It’s hard to believe summer has gone by so quickly.
-The back-to-school ads are in full swing, and in my house, the focus has turned from swimsuits and tanning oil to school supplies.
+The back-to-school ads are in full swing, and families are making their yearly trek to the stores.

 According to the National Retail Federation, this time of year is the second biggest spend for consumers (after the holidays, of course).
-In 2020, the average family with children in grades K-12 spent $620 per child on school supplies, including clothes and other accessories.
+In 2021, it was estimated that the average family with children in grades K-12 planned to spend $894 on school supplies.

 Here are some tips to help save money if you’re buying school supplies/clothes this year.

 1. Recycle – Take a look around your house to see if you have supplies from last year.
-At my house, there are dozens of pencils lying around.
-So while pencils are cheap, there’s really no need for us to buy more.
 If you find things like folders, crayons, scissors, and notebooks, the savings can start adding up.